 Without inspecting workers and equipment, an employer is unable to identify and correct known risks of injury, such as defective ladders and scaffolds.
 They also would not be aware of problems with equipment such as derricks, cranes, hoists, pulleys, forklifts, and winches.
 Inspections can also reveal whether workers are wearing proper protective gear and operating machinery safely.

-A string of injuries may be the strongest indication that a workplace is being mismanaged by a business owner or supervisors.
+A string of injuries may be the strongest indication that a business owner or supervisor is mismanaging a workplace.

 America's Most Dangerous Jobs